Skip to content

 Lupin is an Ancient Grain.

-Sweet Lupin have become today's Functional Food.
+Sweet Lupins have become today's Functional Food.

-LUPINA’s Sweet Lupin are
+LUPINA’s Organic Sweet Lupins are

 sweet lupin 2